 As a job, designers quite often spend more hours executing the creative idea.
 What this means is that as an actual career, in hours spent per day, you may often spend less time being creative and more time creating.
 What that means is that often the "fun" part happens early on.
 Once you have your base design, elements are reused throughout a campaign, so your actual time spent on a job is spent laying out pages, creating assets for different social media channels, website elements, and other functions that require an entirely different skill set.

-Quite often inexperienced designers overcompensate with poor typography choices, and forget to give equal attention to things like leading (line spacing), kerning (letter spacing), margins and gutters, widows and orphans, grammar, spelling, spacing, and overall page composition.
+Inexperienced designers often overcompensate with poor typography choices, and forget to give equal attention to things like leading (line spacing), kerning (letter spacing), margins and gutters, widows and orphans, grammar, spelling, spacing, and overall page composition.
 These items are imperative, and these aspects of design are what separate the novice from the pro.

 Specialties in Graphic Design